OAuth home: See the OAuth home page for a top-level view of the OAuth guidance we provide.

 If you successfully log in, the app will receive an authorization code that it can use to negotiate an access token with the authorization server.
 Typically, this grant type is used when the app resides on a server rather than on the client.
 This grant type is considered highly secure because the client app never handles or sees the user's username or password for the resource server (that is, for example, the app never sees or handles your Twitter credentials).
 This grant type flow is also called "three-legged" OAuth.

 - resource owner password credentials -- In this flow, the client is issued an access token when the user's username/password are validated by the authorization server.
 This flow is recommended for highly trusted applications.
-An advantage of this flow over, say, basic authentication, is that the user only presents his username/password once.
+An advantage of this flow over, say, basic authentication, is that the user only presents their username/password once.
 From then on, the access token is used.

 - client credentials -- Consider using for situations where the client app is acting on its own behalf.
 That is, the client is also the resource owner.
 This grant type is typically used when the app needs to access a backend data storage service, for example.
 The app needs to use the service to do its work, and the service is otherwise opaque to the end user.
 With this grant type, an app can receive an access token by presenting it's client ID and client secret keys to the authorization server.
 No further steps are required.
 Edge provides an out-of-the-box client credentials solution that's easy to implement for any API proxy.